sarinravishanker/gotphoto_case_study/README.md

 - [Testing via the Airflow UI](#testing-via-the-airflow-ui)
 - [Orchestration Strategies](#orchestration-strategies)

-## Introduction
+## Project Overview

-This project demonstrates a comprehensive data engineering pipeline using modern ELT (Extract, Load, Transform) practices.
-Built on the TPC-H benchmark dataset from Snowflake, it showcases end-to-end data modeling, quality testing, and orchestration using dbt, Airflow, and containerized deployments.
+This project demonstrates a data engineering pipeline that processes TPC-H benchmark data using modern ELT practices using dbt, Airflow, and Snowflake.The pipeline is containerized using Docker for easy deployment and scalability.

-The pipeline transforms raw transactional data into analytics-ready data marts through multiple layers of data modeling, implementing best practices for data quality, observability, and CI/CD automation.
+> **Note**: The DBT `profiles.yml` file is configured to use the `sandbox` target by default.

 ## Data Pipeline Flow